The words ARC uses, in plain language. Terms are listed alphabetically.

 | Hint | A clue sent to players — text, image, video, audio, spoken aloud, or read out verbally. |

-| Insights | History and performance after games run — sessions, timelines, and metrics. |
+| Insights | History and performance after games run — analytics, leaderboards, timelines, and staff metrics.
+See Insights. |

 | Objective | A puzzle or task players must complete.
 ARC tracks its progress and the hints tied to it. |